 It is hoped that students taking geography as a subject will participate in the activities organized by the Geographical Society.
-The Society is relatively new and is therefore open to new ideas and to people who are concerned with fostering an interest in the subject.
+The Society is open to new ideas and to students who are concerned with fostering an interest in geography outside their formal studies.
 Informal seminars are organized on subjects of interest to geographers.